 - 12 large mushrooms, diced into small pieces (see notes)

 - 1 bunch Swiss chard, stems cut out and cut into thin ribbons and then chopped (see notes)

 - Heat 2 tsp. olive oil in heavy frying pan.

-- Saute onions over medium heat about 3 minutes; add garlic and saute 2 minutes more.
+- Saute onions over medium heat about 3 minutes; add garlic and cook 2 minutes more.

-- Add mushrooms and soy sauce and saute 5-7 minutes, or until mushrooms are softened and liquid is evaporated.
+- Add chopped mushrooms and soy sauce and cook 5-7 minutes, or until mushrooms are softened and liquid is evaporated.

 - Put mushroom mixture into a bowl.

 - Cut stems off of chard, cut chard into thin ribbons, then chop coarsely.

 - Wash chard in salad spinner (affiliate link) or colander and spin or blot dry.